ASBESTOS TRAINING FREQUENTLY ASKED QUESTIONS

 WHAT ARE THE DIFFERENT DISCIPLINES OR TYPES OF CERTIFICATES FOR ASBESTOS WORKERS?

-There are nine separate and distinct disciplines in New York State.
-Each has a specific set of training requirements.
+New York State has nine distinct disciplines, each with a specific set of training requirements.

 WHAT IS THE ASBESTOS HAZARD EMERGENCY RESPONSE ACT (AHERA)?